Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN Gamma Irradiation Facility: Preliminary aging studies

 \subsection{Main results from aging studies}

 During the irradiation studies carried out between July 2022 and July 2023, the detectors have been flushed with the ECO2 gas mixture and, for the most of these studies, the source attenuation filter was set to a value of~2.2.
 As anticipated, the HV$_{eff}$ chosen for the irradiation corresponds to 10.6~kV (for the 2~mm gas gap detectors) and 8.8/9~kV (for the 1.6~mm SHiP RPC, detector fully characterized with beam whose results have not been shown in this paper for the sake of avoiding repetition).
 Note that the BARI-1p0 detector was not included in the aging studies since it experienced a large current increase following the beam test campaigns and it was removed from the setup.
 With this HV$_{eff}$ the detectors are not fully efficient.
 The reason why this voltage was chosen is to limit the currents absorbed by the detectors (indeed, by looking at figure \ref{fig:atlasOnHV} the current absorbed with a background of 500~Hz/cm$^{2}$ with ECO2 is $\approx$twice as much as with respect to the standard gas mixture).
-Indeed, in the LHC experiments the detectors are not kept with high voltage on at all times, hence aging studies with too large currents would not be representative of real life conditions, possibly leading to the appearance of artifacts which would not be observed when operating the detectors.
+Moreover, in the LHC experiments the detectors are not kept with high voltage on at all times, hence aging studies with too large currents drawn continuously for too long would not be representative of real life conditions, possibly leading to the appearance of artifacts which would not be observed when operating the detectors.

-Figure \ref{fig:agingAllECO2} shows the absorbed current density (with and without the Ohmic component of the dark current, in blue and green respectively) as well as the HV$_{eff}$, as a function of the integrated charge density (this choice was made since the irradiation campaign is sometimes interrupted and this would leave some gaps in the chart) for the CMS RE11 TN gap (in the left panel) and SHiP chamber (in the right panel).
+Figure \ref{fig:agingAllECO2} summarizes the trend of the absorbed current density and HV$_{eff}$ applied to the RPCs during the whole aging campaign.
+All the quantities in the figure are shown as a function of the integrated charge density, since the irradiation campaign is sometimes interrupted and this would leave empty gaps in the chart.
+The left panel of figure \ref{fig:agingAllECO2} shows the results for the CMS RE11 TN gap while the right panel for the SHiP detector.

-From the figure, one can see that HV$_{eff}$ is constant in time, as expected.
-The clear changes in the absorbed current density, that are visible in the figure, correspond to changes in the configuration of the other experimental setups placed in front of the detectors (indeed if other setups are inserted/removed the radiation shielding changes and so does the absorbed current).
-The portions of the charts where HV$_{eff}$ is changing (e.g. around the 10 mC/cm$^{2}$ mark) correspond to the measurement of I vs HV$_{eff}$, while the regions where the current is smaller correspond to periods where either the source was off or the absorption factor was set to values higher than 2.2.